Skip to main content

 Apply via UCAS Conservatoires

 Applications are made through UCAS Conservatoires website.
-The UCAS Conservatoires application system is separate from the main UCAS undergraduate/postgraduate application system.
+The UCAS Conservatoires application system is separate from the main UCAS undergraduate application system.
+If you wish to apply to conservatoires and universities within UCAS, you will need to register for both services.

 There is a UCAS application fee of £27.50 to register to use UCAS Conservatoires.